Deep Learning in Astrophysics

 This reality contrasts sharply with the terminological inflation in recent astronomical literature.
-The term ``foundation model'' originally denoted models capable of zero-shot or few-shot transfer across diverse tasks.
-Yet much astronomical work bearing this label merely applies transformer architectures to specific tasks, conflating architectural choices with foundational capabilities.
+The term foundation model originally denoted models capable of zero-shot or few-shot transfer across diverse tasks.
+Yet much astronomical work bearing this label merely applies Transformer architectures to specific tasks, conflating architectural choices with foundational capabilities.
 True foundation models require transferable knowledge and few-shot learning, not specific architectures.

-Indeed, the capacity for generalization in overparameterized models is quite general (see Section~\ref{subsection:deep-learning-direction}), emerging from phase transitions where models discover generalizable solutions instead of memorizing \citep{Bahri2020,Power2022}.
-This occurs across architectures—from linear models \citep{Hastie2019} to Gaussian Processes \citep{Canatar2021}—not exclusively in transformers.
-The existing astronomical cross-modal approaches discussed, while valuable for multi-source learning, remain task-specific models lacking the versatility of language models that can write poetry after seeing examples despite training on prose.
+Indeed, the capacity for generalization in overparameterized models is quite general (see Section~\ref{subsection:deep-learning-direction}), emerging from phase transitions in which models discover generalizable solutions instead of memorize \citep{Bahri2020,Power2022}.
+This occurs across architectures---from linear models \citep{Hastie2019} to Gaussian processes \citep{Canatar2021}---and not exclusively in Transformers.
+The existing astronomical cross-modal approaches discussed, though valuable for multisource learning, remain task-specific models lacking the versatility shown in modern day large language models (LLMs).

-\begin{marginnote}[] \entry{Neural Scaling Laws}{Empirical power-law relationships between model performance and scale factors.
-Performance improves predictably, enabling prediction of capabilities before training.} \end{marginnote}
+\begin{marginnote}[] \entry{Neural scaling laws}{empirical power-law relationships between model performance and scale factors; performance improves predictably, enabling prediction of capabilities before training} \end{marginnote}